Kamal Haasan: Controversies

 In 2015, Haasan was criticised by the-then Tamil Nadu Finance Minister O. Panneerselvam, who stated that Haasan was "confused" and had "blabbered", unaware of the ground reality for his statement on the government's response to rain relief efforts.
 Haasan was also criticised by Nayakan's producer Muktha Srinivasan for his article in The Hindu taking unnecessary credit for that film.
+Directors like Bharathan, who was irked by the unnecessary interferences of Kamal during the filming of Thevar Magan, and Balachandra Menon, who criticized Kamal for making his film, Kanden Seethaiyai, shelved by leaving the project, were some of the filmmakers who had rifts with Kamal.
+Sibi Malayil was supposed to direct the film Gunaa.
+But when he understood that Kamal Haasan would take the decisions regarding the making of film, Sibi withdrew from the project.

 Haasan has been accused of self-indulgence, and has been criticised for sexually explicit scenes and themes, offending religious sentiments and superficiality on social issues depicted in his films.
 There have also been complaints about his obsession with perfection, which may have caused some of his films to run over budget.
+He was also accused of kissing actress Rekha Harris without her consent in a scene during the shooting of Punnagai Mannan.
+Many, including singer Chinmayi Sripaada, consider it as sexual harassment.
+His former partner Gautami had said that Kamal Haasan hasn't paid her salary dues since 2016.
+She also accused Haasan of hurting her film prospects by preventing her from working with others.

 In November 2017, Haasan said that right-wing Hindus have started employing extremism to propagate their communal agenda.
+In May 2019, he passed a controversial remark that independent India's first terrorist was a Hindu during his election campaign.